 What is an overpayment?

-For example, if you borrowed £300,000 on a repayment basis at interest rate of 2.5% over 25 years, your monthly repayments that the bank will set would be £1,346 per month.
-Now if you decided to pay above £1,346 each month then this would be considered an overpayment.
+For example, if you borrowed £300,000 on a repayment basis at interest rate of 2.5% over 25 years, your monthly payments that the bank will set would be £1,346 per month.
+Now if you decided to pay above £1,346 each month then this would be considered a mortgage overpayment.

 Using our previous example, if you regularly overpaid £200 a month you could save £18,069 in interest alone.